The Independent Monitoring Team has developed a list of frequently asked questions to provide the community with responses to common questions.

 Why is Chicago under a Consent Decree?

 In August 2017, the Office of the Attorney General for the State of Illinois (OAG) sued the City, alleging that the CPD has violated the U.S. Constitution, the Illinois Constitution, and federal and state laws.
-The OAG’s complaint pointed to reviews of CPD’s policing practices over the last fifty years, including a 2017 report by the U.S. Department of Justice (DOJ).
+The OAG’s complaint pointed to reviews of the CPD’s policing practices over the last fifty years, including a 2017 report by the U.S. Department of Justice (DOJ).
 According to the DOJ report, the CPD engaged in a repeated pattern and practice of using excessive force and racially discriminatory policing practices.
 The City did not accept the OAG’s allegations, but agreed to enter into a consent decree with the OAG.

 What is the Independent Monitoring Team doing?

 The Independent Monitoring Team observes and assesses how the CPD is making progress and complying with the requirements of the consent decree.
 Throughout the process, it will collect and analyze data to measure the CPD’s and the City’s progress.
 The Independent Monitoring Team’s Community Engagement Team will also gather community input and feedback from a broad range of people and organizations about the CPD’s and the City’s progress.
-The Independent Monitoring Team will also develop and release public reports on its monitoring activities, which will be available on on the Reports section of our website.
+The Independent Monitoring Team will also develop and release public reports on its monitoring activities, which will be available on the Reports section of our website.